kagisearch/smallweb/README.md

 - There is an [OPML file](https://kagi.com/smallweb/opml) of the sites which make up the above RSS feed

-## Criteria for posts to show on the website

-If the blog is included in small web feed list (which means it has content in English, it is informational/educational by nature and it is not trying to sell anything) we check for these two things to show it on the site:

-- Blog has recent posts (<7 days old)
-- The website can appear in an iframe

-## ⚠️ Guidelines for adding a site or channel to the list ⚠️
+## ⚠️ Guidelines for site inclusion to the list ⚠️

 Add a new personal blog RSS feed to the list.
 Rules: